Francie (Barbie)

 Francie Fairchild is a fashion doll issued by Mattel from 1966 to 1976 and re-introduced in 2011.
-Marketed as "Barbie's MODern cousin" from England, the doll had an extensive line of "mod"-style clothing, often employing bright colors and geometric patterns similar to fashions associated with Carnaby Street in the late 1960s to early 1970s.
+Marketed as "Barbie's MODern cousin", the doll had an extensive line of "mod"-style clothing, often employing bright colors and geometric patterns similar to fashions associated with Carnaby Street in the late 1960s to early 1970s.
 At 11¼ inches tall, the Francie doll was shorter than Barbie, but taller than Skipper, making the character presumably between the two in age.

 Origin

 In 1965, Mattel began to consider changing Barbie to reflect modern trends of the times.
 Fearful of losing their core customer base, they decided to produce a "test" doll first, and introduced Francie in 1966.
 She featured a body reflecting that of a young teen, with a smaller bust, flip hairdo, rooted lashes (on the models with bendable legs only) and a slight figure.
 Some believe that the Francie doll may have been based on the character "Gidget", whose real name was Frances Lawrence (sometimes called Francie).
 The Francie doll was such a smash hit that she led the way for Barbie's makeover and MOD debut in 1967.
 There was also a less popular Francie model without bendable legs.